admaunaloa/per_f4_c/README.md

 For example **per_usart_1()**.

 ## inline
 All the layers are provided in header files and inline functions.
-This allows the compiler to resolve all constants and optimise this all to a minimum size executable with fast execution times.
+This allows the compiler to resolve all constants and optimise everything to a minimum size executable with fast execution times.
 The use of inline functions makes the API consistent and type safe.

 ## debug logging
-Runtime debug logging is provided in bsp_dep.c.
-This file contains a call-back function that is called from the per_... files in case of a runtime fault.
-A default log implementation captures this errors.
-It is up to the user to adapt and extend this file.
+The library has very efficient runtime debug logging.
+The user can extend this by subscribing a user logging callback function via a call to per_log_set_callback(...).

 ## dependencies
-There are only a few external dependencies.
-All dependencies are accessed and wrapped via the per_dep.* and bsp_dep.* files.
+There are only minimal external dependencies and all of them are accessed and wrapped via the per_dep.h and bsp_dep.h files.
-These files allow the user to adapt the library to other development enviroments.
+This abstraction allows for future adaption to other development enviroments.

 ## exceptions
-There are a few hardware peripheral registers that are better accessed by register instead of bitband.
+For the F4 specialists among us, there are a few hardware peripheral registers that are not safely accessible by bitband.
-The specific functions for this register handle this implicitly.
+The specific functions for these registers take care of this implicitly.
 Examples of this are TIMx_SR and USARTx_DR

 ## compilation
 The library can coexist with other HAL libraries.
 Just add the directories to the project.
 Note: the F439ZI is also good for other F4 types, it provides all possible peripherals.
 Add the include libraries: F4/inc, F439ZI/inc, Nucleo/inc
-If required, compile the files: per_bit.c, per_gpio.c, per_dep.c and bsp_dep.c
+If required, compile the files: per_log_f4.c per_bit_f4.c, per_gpio_f4.c, per_eth_f4.c and bsp_dep.c

 ## THE END
 If you have any tips, remarks, questions or suggestions please send an email.
-Developing more efficient software can decrease energy consumption, decrease carbon footprint and help our planet :-)
+Developing more efficient software can decrease energy consumption, decrease carbon footprint and help the planet :-)